bernatferragut/CCT/Introductions/AI Intro.md

 Your brain is really good at building models for objects and identifying them even if not all the parts of the objects are visible

-## Self driving cars
+## Self-driving cars
-> Some obvious things for us still very difficult for AI
+> Some things are obvious for us but remain difficult for AI
 <img src="./assets/images/am-ai-intro/AI_Intro_Slides_18.png" width="100%">

 ### CAN DO